Autumn Getaway to Michigan's Keweenaw Peninsula

 The mine is one of 22 sites around the peninsula that make up the Keweenaw National Historical Park, collectively revealing the story of how the area once provided most of the nation's copper.
 Sites include a quiet cabin at Old Victoria, a copper baron's opulent mansion at Laurium Manor, a restored fort in Copper Harbor and a variety of local museums, including a visitors center in Calumet.

 Thirty thousand people once lived within walking distance of Calumet, which dreamed of dethroning Chicago as capital of the Midwest.
-Today, about 1,000 souls remain, surrounded by the faded Gothic glory of ornate brick buildings and looming copper works.
+Today, less than 1,000 souls remain, surrounded by the faded Gothic glory of ornate brick buildings and looming copper works.
 In a church-turned-art-center, women gather to make copper jewelry.
 Down the block, Peter Hahn hammers the metal into bracelets and glittering ornaments.
-And on the outskirts of town, glassblower Richard Dana’s vases, bowls and wall art made from melted bottles seem to waver, bubble and catch the light like a cold ripple on the lake.
+And on the outskirts of town, glassblower Richard Dana's vases, bowls and wall art made from melted bottles seem to waver, bubble and catch the light like a cold ripple on the lake.

 "There were over 33 nationalities here," says Kathleen Harter with the National Park Service, ticking off Cornwall, Ireland, Canada, Italy, Greece, China and others that sent workers here until a 1913–14 labor strike, the Great Depression and war conspired to turn the copper boom to bust.
 The melting pot evaporated as families migrated to Detroit to build cars, but the Finns clearly stayed.
 Blue-and-white flags fly from homes and docks, and businesses and street signs sport the tongue-tripping double vowels of Finnish heritage.